logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

   - boofinka
 ---

-You can share Kibana dashboards, saved searches and visualizations among your team.
-This is done by exporting and importing dashboards, saved searches, and Kibana visualizations.
+You can share Kibana dashboards, saved searches and visualizations between accounts by exporting and importing them.
+This is helpful if you have multiple main accounts or accounts on multiple regions.
+You can also use this process to keep a local backup copy.

-The same process can also help you migrate from another Kibana instance to Logz.io, for example, if you're migrating from a self-hosted Kibana account to Logz.io.

 ###### On this page